dps923/winter2020/graded-work/assign1-2018.md

 <br>

-At this point, run your app (Cmd+R), just to verify that you're making progress.
+At this point, run your app (Command+R), just to verify that you're making progress.

 <br>